 Physicians at Froedtert & the Medical College of Wisconsin are known worldwide for their leadership in blood and marrow transplantation (BMT).
 This therapy uses adult blood or bone marrow stem cells to provide advanced treatment for leukemia, lymphoma, myeloma and other blood cancers.

-The Blood and Marrow Transplant Program at Froedtert & the Medical College of Wisconsin was one of the first BMT programs in the U.S. It is the largest transplant program of its kind in Wisconsin.
+The Blood and Marrow Transplant and Cellular Therapy Program at Froedtert & the Medical College of Wisconsin was one of the first BMT programs in the U.S. It is the largest transplant program of its kind in Wisconsin.
 The Clinical Cancer Center is also the home of the Center for International Blood and Marrow Transplant Research (CIBMTR), the worldwide registry for BMT data.

 Most Advanced Diagnostics